top of page

 How Often Should You Clean and Seal Your Pavers in Florida?

-• Cleaned once every 12–18 months, depending on traffic, foliage, and exposure
+• Cleaning – every 12–18 months, depending on use and exposure

-• Sealed every 2 to 3 years, or sooner if fading, joint erosion, or mold growth appear
+• Sealing – every 2 to 3 years, or sooner if signs of wear or organic growth appear

-Driveways and pool decks typically require more frequent care than shaded patios or walkways.
-If your pavers have lost their color, feel gritty, or have weeds sprouting between joints, it’s time to schedule service.
+Driveways and pool decks tend to require more frequent upkeep than walkways or shaded patios.
+If your pavers look faded, feel gritty, or have weeds growing between them, it may be time for service.

 Types of Sealers Used in Florida’s Climate